ar3s3ru/website/content/posts/2020-11-05-backend-service-in-rust-part-1.md

 * [actions-rs/clippy-check](https://github.com/actions-rs/clippy-check), to run the Clippy linter

-In our particular case, we can use the following Workflow configuration to enable testing with coverage, compilation and linting:
+In our particular case, we can use the following Workflow configuration to enable testing with coverage, compilation and linting, by adding this file to `.github/workflows`:

 ```yaml
 name: Rust (stable)